You can follow my work here:

 M.S.
 Thesis: Post-release survival rates and welfare of rehabilitated vervet monkeys in Malawi.
 (Winner, Denton Award for Outstanding Masters Thesis in Biology)

-Ben's research focused on leveraging zoo-housed data collections and citizen science-based outreach prior to transferring to Kathryn Spilios' lab in Biology to focus more intensively on outreach.
+Ben's research focused on leveraging zoo-housed data collections and citizen science-based outreach prior to transferring to Kathryn Spilios' lab in Biology to focus more intensively on science education and outreach.

 M.S.
 Thesis: Selection in the PLIN2 (Perilipin-2) Gene Among Wild Savanna Monkeys (Chlorocebus spp.)

 Erica's research uses our established genomics pipeline to investigate variation and selection in the Perilipin-2 gene among wild vervet monkeys.
-She also helped investigate adipose volume in captive vervet monkeys using CT scans.
+She is now a bioinformatician in the IT-Emerging Talent Rotation Program at Merck.

 Undergraduate Student Alumni